Canterbury Campus Open Day

 We get to work with realistic simulation manikins, making it easier to transfer the skills we're learning to real people.Josh

-Train to be a physiotherapist.
-Empower individuals to maximise their quality of life by restoring, maintaining and improving function and movement.
+Train to be a physiotherapist and help empower individuals to achieve their maximal quality of life by restoring, maintaining and improving function and movement.

 Our course will prepare you to become an effective, safe physiotherapist.
 You will be able to work flexibly in the changing contexts of health and social care, applying leadership and technology skills that you have learnt with us and our practice and community partners.

 You will have several opportunities to take your learning into practice, initially in our practical and simulation facilities and then on practice placement.
 You will be encouraged to understand the journey of service users, their carers, family and friends.

 You'll be immersed in physiotherapy practice right through the course and supported by academics and professionals with vast experience.
 From developing your practical skills in our simulation suites and new Anatomy Learning Centre to working in real healthcare environments, you'll be exposed to many different situations and will support people with varying needs.